 Mobile SDKs; love them or hate them, they're here to stay.
-They provide our apps with all sorts of functionality that would be incredibly time consuming to build and moreover, they give us another means to monetize our apps.
+They provide our apps with all sorts of functionality that would be incredibly time consuming to build, and they give us another means to monetize our apps.
 Third party SDKs are in fact, quite popular.
-According to a study done by SafeDK on average, each Android app uses 15 third party SDKs - this number is even higher in the case of mobile games.
-While it would be difficult to argue that SDKs aren't useful, it's also hard for developers to really get a good idea of the amount of resources used by each sdk once the app is in production.
+According to a study done by SafeDK, on average each Android app uses nearly 18 third party SDKs.
+That number is even higher for mobile games.
+While it would be difficult to argue that SDKs aren't useful, it's also hard for developers to get a good idea of the amount of resources used by each SDK once the app is in production.

 What makes a good SDK?
-Some of the common factors to consider while judging the quality of an SDK are: functionality, ease of use, and documentation.
-Some other attributes to consider are CPU usage, effect on battery, playing nice with other SDKs, and even network data usage..
-As we mentioned, each android app uses 15 third party SDKs on average.
-It becomes very important for each SDK to function in harmony.
+Some of the common factors to consider while judging the quality of an SDK are functionality, ease of use, and documentation.
+Some other attributes to consider are CPU usage, effect on battery, playing nice with other SDKs, and even network data usage.
+As we mentioned, each Android app uses 18 third party SDKs on average.
+It therefore is very important for all SDKs to function in harmony.
 The effect on CPU, battery and data consumed per session are all also important for apps because each of these could lead to users uninstalling the app.
-Let's discuss data consumed per session - this is an important factor when you consider users who have limited data plans.
+Let's discuss data consumed per session.
+This is an important factor when you consider users who have limited data plans.

-The chart below is from a gaming app with traffic mostly in USA and Canada with ~10K DAU (Daily Active Users).
-Like many mobile games, this app also relies on ads for a large fraction of revenue for publisher.
+The chart below is from a gaming app with traffic mostly in the US and Canada with ~10K DAU (Daily Active Users).
+Like many mobile games, this app also relies on ads for a large portion of its revenue.
 Hence the preponderance of ad SDK's in its list of data consumers.